jasrajsb/jasrajsb/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on Smart Home
+- 🔭 I’m currently working on getting a job 😉
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning ML
 - 👯 I’m looking to collaborate on Web Development
 - 💬 Ask me about IoT, Web Development, JavaScript
 - 📫 How to reach me: https://instagram.com/jasrajsb